uneazi/TUItype/README.md

 When you launch TUItype, you'll see a typing test screen with:

-- **Header** — current mode, real-time WPM, accuracy, and error count
+- **Header** — keybinds, current mode, real-time WPM, accuracy, and error count
 - **Quote box** — the text you're typing (with scrolling support for long quotes)
 - **Footer** — quote attribution/source